-It’s now May, which means lovebug season has ‘officially’ returned to Walt Disney World?
+The parks might be closed, but lovebug season has nevertheless ‘officially’ returned to Walt Disney World?
 No, we’re not talking about small children–these are swarms of flying insects known as lovebugs, and they appear twice per year in Central Florida.
 In this post, we’ll rant a bit about these insects, share info about them, and tips for avoiding love and other bugs during their peak months in Florida.
+(Updated April 27, 2020.)

 Like Pop Warner and Jersey Week, love bug seasons are seemingly unexplainable natural phenomenons that’s spoken of in hushed whispers among Walt Disney World fans.
 No one likes the annual infestations, but we don’t want to anger our new insect overlords that the ‘it’s tough to be a bug’ documentary at Animal Kingdom warned us about.